Ionized Plasma and Neutral Gas Coupling in the Sun's Chromosphere and Earth's Ionosphere/Thermosphere: Magnetization, Mobility, and Resistive Properties

 Having derived Ohm's law in terms of the plasma magnetizations, it is useful to now compare and contrast these fundamental parameters in the two environments, { as was originally done by \citet{Goodman2000, Goodman2004a}.} Figure \ref{fig:frequencies} shows the contributing collision frequencies ($\nu_{ei}$, $\nu_{en}$, $\nu_{e} \equiv \nu_{en} + \nu_{ei}$, $\nu_{in}$) and the electron and ion gyrofrequencies ($\Omega_e, \Omega_i$) as functions of height in the chromosphere and I/T.

-{ The frequencies of collisions of charged particles with neutrals are similar at the base of both environments, and are very high, in the range $10^{8}$--$10^{10}$ Hz.
+The frequencies of collisions of charged particles with neutrals are similar at the base of both environments, and are very high, in the range $10^{8}$--$10^{10}$ Hz.
 They decline to about 1 kHz at the top of the chromosphere, and much farther, to below 1 Hz, at the top of the I/T. The charged and neutral fluids may be considered to be strongly coupled in response to waves and transient phenomena whose frequencies fall well below these collision frequencies at any particular height.
-Independent motions of the charged particles and neutrals can occur at frequencies well above those thresholds, hence a single-fluid model is not sufficient, and a multi-fluid model such as the one presented in this paper must be used.
-One must also be careful at high frequencies as single particle distribution functions might become highly non-Maxwellian, in which case the transport is by definition anomalous, and the multi-fluid approach becomes more complex. } Some consequences of this frequency-varying coupling on the propagation of Alfv\'{e}n waves, and the relative motions of plasma and magnetic field generally, are considered in more detail below in \S\ref{frozen_slip}.
+Independent motions of the charged particles and neutrals can occur at frequencies well above those thresholds.
+Some consequences of this frequency-varying coupling on the propagation of Alfv\'{e}n waves, and the relative motions of plasma and magnetic field generally, are considered in more detail below in \S\ref{frozen_slip}.